 How to Get a Chinese Visa

 Citizens of most countries require a visa to enter Mainland China although China has been issuing a lot more visas on a arrival for certain nationalities as well as giving lengthy transit visas to even more. (citizens of most Western countries do not need a visa to enter Hong Kong, however).
 I won't even try to give update visa advice here as it changes so frequently.
-If you do need a visa beforehand though you'll need to either visit the closest Chinese Consulate to where you live or use a visa agency (i.e. a travel agent) but, as mentioned, it's difficult to find agents doing Chinese visas any more.
+If you do need a visa beforehand though you'll need to either visit the closest Chinese Consulate to where you live or use a visa agency (i.e. a travel agent). .

 Keep in mind that it takes a couple of weeks to actually get the VISA, so don't wait until the last second to apply, otherwise, you will have to pay rush fees.
 China issues most visas as ten years visas now meaning you'll never have to worry about it again for a long time.
 You should officially get a business visa which requires an invitation form (easy and free) from the Canton Fair.
 Non-officially, many people simply visit on a tourist visa.